Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Classical bounds on correlations

 \begin{proposition} The number of errors between the output of the three-stage processor with one-bit communication and the nonzero part of the target function (\ref{targetbit}) cannot be less than 8. \end{proposition}

 \begin{proof} In the proof, we explicitly use the properties of the target function (\ref{targetbit}).
 The rows of this matrix correspond to the processor action depending on the first-stage output.
-As the first module can have only two different symbols, the target reshuffled as a $4\times 16$ matrix needs to be rank 2.
+As the first module can have only two different symbols, the target reshuffled as a $4\times 16$ matrix needs to be of rank 2.
 So, two lines need to be identical.
-Let these lines be 1st and 3rd (the same can be repeated for all other choices).
+Let these lines be first and third (the same can be repeated for all other choices).
 We add the two rows, obtaining a binary vector of length 16.

 We reshape this vector into a matrix $4\times 4$.
 It needs to be rank 2, as the rows describe the processor's actions depending on the output from the second stage, which can output at most two symbols.
 However, we observe that each row is different and that the minimum number of different bits between each pair of rows (minimum Hamming distance) is 2.
 We need to correct two bits in two rows.
-In this way, we necessarily introduce 4 errors.
+In this way, we necessarily introduce four errors.

 Finally, we have the remaining lines 2 and 4 of the target reshaped into the matrix $4\times 16$.
-When we reshape each of these lines into $4\times 4$ matrices, for the same reason as before, we need to correct 4 additional bits.
+When we reshape each of these lines into $4\times 4$ matrices, for the same reason as before, we need to correct four additional bits.

 This justifies that the number of errors that we need to introduce to the target function (\ref{targetbit}) to make it compatible with the class of functions output by the discussed classical sequential processor is not less than 8.